Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration: our model and results

-Our benchmarks $\opt(\PiBIC)$ and $\optdet(\PiBICdet[\delta])$ are, in general, weaker than the \emph{best fixed action} benchmark --- the expected reward of the best action --- which is a standard benchmark in the work on multi-armed bandits.
-In our notation, the best fixed action benchmark is determined by the utility structure $\cU$ and is in expectation over the prior: $B_\cU = \E_{\trueState\sim\prior}\left[ \max_{a\in\cA} f(a,\trueState) \right]$.
-BIC policies cannot match the best fixed action because not all actions are explorable, and even explorable actions are not necessarily implementable with high probability by a BIC policy.
-We know, however, that the benchmark $\opt(\PiBIC)$ for deterministic utilities does reduce to the best fixed action in the special case when there is a single agent per round and the principal's reward coincides with the agent's utility, as long as all actions are explorable (see Corollary~\ref{cor:deterministic-benchmark-characterization}). \footnote{For this special case, \citet{ICexploration-ec15} provide sufficient conditions when all arms are explorable.
-In particular, this happens when the prior is independent across actions, and for each action the prior on the mean reward has full support on $[0,1]$. \citet{ICexploration-ec15} also provide another sufficient condition which allows for correlated priors.

-It is worth noting that we cannot immediately apply these sufficient conditions to help characterize our benchmark $\PiBICdet[\delta]$ for stochastic rewards.
-This is because the results in \citet{ICexploration-ec15} only guarantee that all actions are explorable by some BIC policy, but not (necessarily) by a $\delta$-BIC policy for some $\delta>0$.}
+Our benchmarks $\opt(\PiBIC)$ and $\opt(\PiBIC[\delta])$ are, in general, weaker than the \emph{best-action benchmark} (the expected reward of the best action), a standard benchmark in multi-armed bandits.
+In our notation, this benchmark equals $\E_{\trueState\sim\prior}\sbr{ \max_{a\in\cA} f(a,\trueState) }$.
+BIC policies cannot always match the best action because not all actions are explorable, and even explorable actions are not necessarily implementable with high probability by a BIC policy.
+We know, however, that the benchmark $\opt(\PiBIC)$ for deterministic utilities does reduce to the best action in the special case when there is a single agent per round and the principal's reward coincides with the agent's utility, as long as all actions are explorable (see Corollary~\ref{cor:deterministic-benchmark-characterization}). \footnote{For this special case, \citet{ICexploration-ec15-conf,ICexploration-ec15} provide sufficient conditions when all arms are explorable.
+In particular, this happens when the prior is independent across actions, and for each action the prior on the mean reward has full support on $[0,1]$. \citet{ICexploration-ec15-conf,ICexploration-ec15} also provide another sufficient condition which allows for correlated priors.
+However, we cannot immediately apply these sufficient conditions to help characterize our benchmark $\PiBICdet[\delta]$ for stochastic rewards.
+This is because the results in \citet{ICexploration-ec15-conf,ICexploration-ec15} only guarantee that all actions are explorable by some BIC policy, but not necessarily by a $\delta$-BIC policy for a given $\delta>0$.}

-In general, our benchmarks can be characterized as follows.
-For deterministic utilities, $\opt(\PiBIC)$ is the maximal per-round expected reward of a BIC policy that has access to the utilities of all explorable joint actions (see Theorem~\ref{thm:deterministic-benchmark-characterization} for a precise statement).
-Similarly, $\optdet(\PiBICdet[\delta])$ is the maximal per-round expected reward of a $\delta$-BIC policy that has access to the utilities of all joint actions that are explorable by a $\delta$-BIC policy.
+Our benchmark for deterministic utilities can be characterized as follows: $\opt(\PiBIC)$ is the maximal per-round expected reward of a BIC policy that has access to the utilities of all explorable joint actions, see Theorem~\ref{thm:deterministic-benchmark-characterization} for a precise statement.